Patreon/patreon-php/README.md

 If you have any questions or issues, please visit our developer forum at https://www.patreondevelopers.com/

+NOTE: This library is made to be compatible with the maximum possible variety of different infrastructures, PHP versions and environments in order to cover a majority of potential integrations.
+If you would like to use more specialized versions of this lib with different amenities and additions/dependencies to better suit your environment, below is a list.
+If you would like your fork added to this list, please contact us [at the forums](https://www.patreondevelopers.com/).

+[soatok's fork](https://github.com/soatok/patreon-php) with PHP 7.x, PHPunit, Psalm, BLAKE2b instead of MD5

 ## Installation
 Get the plugin from [Packagist](https://packagist.org/packages/patreon/patreon)